Nature reserves in Nailsea: Tyntesfield

 Tyntesfield (ST505712), formerly the home of the Gibbs family, came on to the market in 2002 and was acquired by the National Trust with assistance from the National Heritage Memorial Fund and many local private benefactors.
 It is surrounded by 200 Ha of gardens, farmland and unspoilt woodland.
 Much of this still remains to be explored, though it is clear that there is considerable potential for wildlife.
-The buildings contain several bat roosts and eight species of bat are known to live in this area, notably the Lesser Horseshoe Bats (Rhinolophus hipposideros), which roost in the courtyard.
+The buildings contain several bat roosts and eight species of bat are known to live in this area, notably the lesser horseshoe bats (Rhinolophus hipposideros), which roost in the courtyard.
 Over 90 individuals of this endangered species have been counted there.
-Other bat species found include the Greater Horseshoe Bat (Rhinolophus ferrumequinum), Brown Long-eared Bat (Plecotus auritus), and Serotine Bat (Eptesicus serotinus), Whiskered Bat (Myotis sp), and the two Pipistrelle species, (Pipistrellus pipistrellus and P. pygmaeus).
-The female Glow Worm (Lampyris noctiluca) may be seen on a warm June night in the area close to the house at Tyntesfield.
+Other bat species found include the greater horseshoe bat (Rhinolophus ferrumequinum), brown long-eared bat (Plecotus auritus), and serotine bat (Eptesicus serotinus), whiskered bat (Myotis sp), and the two pipistrelle species, (Pipistrellus pipistrellus and P. pygmaeus).
+The female glow worm (Lampyris noctiluca) may be seen on a warm June night in the area close to the house at Tyntesfield.
 These beetles are in rapid decline, probably due to the increase in urban lights that may distract the males.
 Their food is mainly snails and slugs, which are in plentiful supply in this area.
 The orchid Autumn Ladies Tresses (Spiranthes spiralis) grows in the lawn outside the main house.

 Towerhouse Wood

-Towerhouse Wood  (ST475719) is a site of semi-natural ancient woodland about 1 km to the north of Nailsea owned by The Woodland Trust which is famous for its Bluebells, veteran Oaks and for its pond, which is constantly producing bubbles of gas.
-Unfortunately, the Wood is being invaded by alien trees and shrubs that could overwhelm our native plants if they are not controlled.
-A large variety of wild animals are found in the Wood, now including Dormice, Rabbits, Roe Deer, Badgers, Grey Squirrels, and five species of bat.
+Towerhouse Wood (ST475719) is a site of semi-natural ancient woodland about 1 km to the north of Nailsea owned by The Woodland Trust which is famous for its bluebells, veteran Oaks and for its pond, which is constantly producing bubbles of gas.
+The Wood is being invaded by alien trees and shrubs that could overwhelm our native plants if they are not controlled.
+A large variety of wild animals are found in the wood, now including dormice, rabbits, roe deer, badgers, grey squirrels, and five species of bat.
 A lime kiln marked on a map dated 1769 is found on private land in the NW corner of the wood.
 To the south of the Wood there is a Mesolithic site first studied in 1956 which yielded many worked flints.